highlights of operations

 GS Caltex operates one of the world’s largest refineries, in Yeosu, and has a large network of GS Caltex® service stations.
 GS Caltex is a registered trademark of GS Caltex Corporation.

-Chevron Aviation supplies aviation fuel for commercial airlines and general aviation at seven major airports in South Korea.
+Chevron Aviation supplies aviation fuel for commercial airlines and general aviation at major airports in South Korea.

 Since 2004, GS Caltex has invested $4.6 billion in heavy oil upgrading facilities that convert fuel oil and other low-priced heavy oil into high-value products such as gasoline and diesel.